danielcayer/F5-Symposium-2022-301a/docs/class8/module10/lab1.rst

 Notice you can determine by role who is allowed to view the audit logs.

-Audit Logging is toward the bottom of the page. **Enable** Audit Logging
+Audit Logging is toward the bottom of the page. **Enable** Audit Logging for the GUI.

-In a private browser window, log on to the BIG-IP as **adminuser/password**.
+In a private or incognito browser window, log on to the BIG-IP as **adminuser/password**.

 Make a change to the **Description** of the FTP virtual server **ftp\_vs**.